-For this reason, to focus on the relation between means and ends, we prefer the term "internal" to "intrinsic" and the term "instrumental" to "extrinsic" (Wrzesniewski et al., 2014).
+To focus on the relation between means and ends, rather than on how pleasurable an activity may be, we prefer the term "internal" to "intrinsic" and the term "instrumental" to "extrinsic" (Wrzesniewski et al., 2014).
 Both of our terms acknowledge that consequences matter, and focus on the relation between the consequences that matter and the activities that produce them.
-An instrumental relation means that it is a mere matter of contingency that a particular act produces a particular consequence.
+An instrumental relation means that a particular act producing a particular consequence is a mere matter of contingency.
 The instrumentally motivated actor is after the consequence and will presumably choose whatever route to that consequence is most efficient and convenient.
-The internally motivated actor cares about both the activity and the consequence as well as the relation between them.
+The internally motivated actor cares about both the activity and the consequence, as well as the relation between them.

-We believe that our suggestion that consequences also matter to internally motivated activities calls attention to the most salient characteristics of those activities while at the same time honoring the distinction that previous researchers have made between intrinsic and extrinsic motivation.
-In reality, the pursuit of excellence in many, if not most, activities involves long periods of intense training that is often anything but pleasurable.
+We believe that our suggestion that consequences also matter to internally motivated activities calls attention to the most salient characteristics of those activities, while at the same time honoring the distinction that previous researchers have made between intrinsic and extrinsic motivation.
+In reality, the pursuit of excellence in many, if not most, activities involves long periods of intense training that are often anything but pleasurable.
 Learning anatomy is not fun for most medical students.
 Weight training is not fun for most competitive athletes.
-If one takes "pleasure in the activity" as the hallmark of intrinsic motivation, then it is implausible to imagine, given the perseverence in the face of obstacles and challenges, and often the sheer boredom that accompanies some of what it takes to achieve excellence, that any pursuit of excellence could be regarded as intrinsically motivated.
-Young people searching for their "calling" (see Wrzesniewski, McCauley, Rozin, Schwartz, 1997) may use the pleasure they get from pursuing various activities as diagnostic of whether they are "called" to them, and may thus reject many activities that demand high effort at not especially pleasurable tasks as not right for them.
-Duckworth's concept of "grit" captures well the point we are after (Duckworth & Gross, 2014; Duckworth, Kirby, Tsukayama, Berstein, 2010; Duckworth, & Ericsson.
-Peterson.
-Matthews, & Kelly, 2007; Duckworth & Seligman, 2005).
+If one takes "pleasure in the activity" as the hallmark of intrinsic motivation, then it is implausible to imagine - given the perseverance necessary in the face of obstacles and challenges, and the sheer boredom that often accompanies some of what it takes to achieve excellence that any pursuit of excellence could be regarded as intrinsically motivated.
+Young people searching for their "calling" (see Wrzesniewski et al., 1997) may use the pleasure they get from pursuing various activities as diagnostic of whether they are "called" to them, and may thus wrongly reject many activities that demand high effort at not especially pleasurable tasks as not right for them.
+Duckworth's concept of "grit" captures well the point we are after (Duckworth & Gross, 2014; Duckworth & Seligman, 2005; Duckworth et al., 2007, 2010).
 Grit, Duckworth tells us, has two components.
-One is perseverance-commitment for the long haul.
-The second is engagement.
-Engagement will not always be pleasurable, but it will keep people working at things that are hard.
-Grit turns out to predict success in a wide variety of domains better than various kinds of aptitude tests that are typically used.
-The reason why, we suspect, is that grit is what enables people to withstand the countless hours of deliberate practice, much of it focused on aspects of the activity that people do poorly, that are a key ingredient in the development of expertise (Ericcson, Krampe, & Tesch-Romer, 1993).
+One is perseverance - commitment for the long haul.
+The second is engagement, which will not always be pleasurable, but will keep people working at things that are hard.
+Grit turns out to predict success in a wide variety of domains better than various kinds of aptitude tests typically used for this purpose.
+The reason, we suspect, is that grit enables people to withstand the countless hours of deliberate practice, much of it focused on aspects of an activity that people do poorly, that are a key ingredient in the development of expertise (Ericcson et al., 1993).

-As currently discussed, grit is viewed as a personality variable.
-That is, some people are "grittier" than others.
-But it seems possible that individuals will be gritty with regard to some tasks but not others, or even, within a task, individuals will be gritty on some occasions but not others.
-We have no view on these issues.
 Our point in invoking grit is that it highlights the importance of perseverance even in activities that are internally motivated.
 Our view is that pleasure should not be seen as the hallmark of whether motivation is internal or instrumental.
-Rather, we see pleasure as an affective state that often accompanies engaging in activities that are internally motivated, but that needn't.
+Rather, we see pleasure as an affective state that often accompanies engaging in activities that are internally motivated, but that need not accompany such activities.
 Nor do we think that experiencing pleasure disqualifies an activity as internally motivated (e.g., "she gardens because it gives her pleasure.
-Therefore, gardening is instrumental in the pursuit of pleasure.")
+Therefore, gardening is instrumental in the pursuit of pleasure.").
 We think a focus on pleasure distracts us from the main point, which is a distinction between behavior whose motivating consequences are intimately related to the acts and behavior whose motivating consequences are arbitrarily related to the acts.